Explanation of jargon and technical terms

 Lens

-In Ontopic Studio, a lens is a logical view over the original database table, which allows to visualize and edit the content without altering the original data stored in the data source.
+In Ontopic Studio, a lens is a logical view of the original database table that allows you to visualize and transform the content without altering the original data stored in the data source.

 Mapping

-In the case of a relational data source, a (schema) mapping connects tables and columns from the source to the components of the semantic layer, which for a Knowledge Graph are classes and properties.
+In the case of a relational data source, a (schema) mapping connects tables and columns from the source to the components of the semantic layer, which for a knowledge graph are classes and properties.
 A common standard language for mapping relational databases to RDF graphs is R2RML, but other languages exist.
-A mapping is composed of single mapping entries.
+A mapping consists of individual mapping entries.

 Mapping Entry

-A mapping entry is the detailed rule descrbing how to create a particular part of the Knowledge Graph from a well defined part of the data source.
+A mapping entry is the detailed rule describing how to create a particular part of the knowledge graph from a well-defined part of the data source.

 Materialization

-The creation of RDF triples in the Knowledge Graph.
-In this context, it is typically data from relational databases, from CSV files or spreadsheet files being transformed to RDF triples and stored in specialized graph databases, also called triple stores.
+The creation of RDF triples in the knowledge graph.
+In this context, it is typically data from relational databases, from CSV files or spreadsheet files being transformed to a file of to RDF triples or ingested directly into specialized graph databases, also known as triple stores.

 Wikidata: Q1127410